-A labyrinth or labyrinthine is a geometric maze of paths or passages.
-They often design these structures to confuse the traveler.
-You cannot see which route is best.
-Trial and error is the only way to find the correct path.
+There is a goal or prize in the maze, but the route is obscured and uncertain.
+Trial and error are often the only way to find the correct path.
 There is frequently only one path to the goal and you must avoid the traps along the way.
 Sometimes the goal is at the center of the maze.
 Other times, the goal is to traverse through the maze to reach the other side.

 The Labyrinth Of The Ancients

-Where Are They Found
+Where Are They Found?

 When Christianity took over these sacred sites, they constructed Churches on top of them.
 Thus, making the maze catacombs for the dead.
 The closer they buried you to the center, the higher your status.